3 Days in Vancouver: A Complete Guide for First Timers

 You’ll also find a lot of cute local shops on Granville Island, where you can buy some souvenirs from Vancouver.

-While you’re on Granville Island, I recommend getting on a whale watching tour that departs from here.
-In fact, you can choose between Prince of Whales and Wild Whales Vancouver.
+While you’re on Granville Island, I recommend booking a whale watching tour.
+There are two main companies that offer these tours: Prince of Whales and Wild Whales Vancouver.
 It’s an incredible experience but if you’re short on time, or have done the tour in other areas, such as Hawaii, you can head to Kits Beach instead.

-Finish up the day with a sunset from Kitsilano (Kits) Beach
+Finish up the day with a sunset at Kitsilano (Kits) Beach

 From Granville Island, you can take another False Creek Ferry to Kits Beach.
 The beach itself can get easily overcrowded as it’s popular among locals.
-If you’re legs are still holding up, you can go for a short walk along the waterfront.
-Otherwise, relax and soak in the views of the Northshore mountains and Downtown skyscrapers.
+If your legs are still holding up, you can go for a short walk along the waterfront.
+Otherwise, relax and soak in the views of Cypress mountain on the North Shore and Downtown skyscrapers.

 Day 3: VanDusen Botanical Garden, Jericho Beach, Spanish Banks